How to improve employee retention

 4. Monitor employee happiness

 If you are wondering how to prevent employees from quitting, there’s no better way than asking them how they feel.
-Happy employees enjoy their work, feel optimistic about their tasks, and generally experience joy and fulfillment at work.
+Happy employees enjoy their work, feel optimistic about their tasks, and generally experience joy and fulfilment at work.
 This emotional aspect can fluctuate depending on daily experiences or interactions.

 One effective approach is to conduct an employee happiness survey to understand employees’ feelings, challenges, and satisfaction with their work.